kyle-foral/kyle-foral/README.md

 ### Hello World 👋🌎

 Hello my name is Kyle Foral, I'm a Junior Software Engineer.
-The programs I know are  Javascript(ES5/ES6), HTML5, CSS3, Node.js, PostgreSQL and React - but I'm open to learning more. 🌱 I’m currently about to start leaning C++
+The programs I know are  Javascript(ES5/ES6), HTML5, CSS3, Node.js, PostgreSQL and React - but I'm wanting to learning more later such as Python and C++. 🌱

-Electrian Apprentice => Office Assistant => Maintenance Tech 2 => Software Engineer
+Electrian Apprentice => Office Assistant => Maintenance Tech 2 => Junior Software Engineer

 💬 Ask me about anything you'd like to know or even how I ended up on my path to where I'm at now.